localrelayer/localrelayer/README.md

 git commit --amend
 ```

+## Issue

+For feature request or bug please open an issue with proposed templates.

 ## Contributing
 After cloning the repo, initialize the local repository with gitflow(if you use it):
 ```sh